maithili-k/uva-rdm-jan-2024/2-data-creation-and-analysis/snellius-researchdrive-exercise.md

 ## 3. Mount Research Drive on Snellius/Download data from Research Drive to Snellius

 We start with the first step of the Research Data Life Cycle: acquire data that needs to be processed.
 For this assignment you have to download the data from Research Drive.
 The most efficient way to move data from Research Drive to Snellius is through a client called rclone.
-To configure rclone for Research Drive we ask you to use [this guide](https://wiki.surfnet.nl/display/RDRIVE/Access+Research+Drive+via+Rclone) in our documentation.
+Rclone is already installed on Snellius login node and you need to configure it for Research Drive.
 You shall receive credentials for your Research Drive account during the handson session.
+Please refer to [this guide](https://wiki.surfnet.nl/display/RDRIVE/Access+Research+Drive+via+Rclone) in our documentation to configure rclone.
 The portal can be found [here](https://demo.data.surfsara.nl) where you shall create the password for the further steps.

 The final config should look something like this: